algr19ab/Introduction-to-Programming-and-Application-Design/registration-example/README.md

 3. If the input is not accepted, clear all fields in the form and display a message what the user has done wrong e.g. "Please choose a stronger password"

-4. Implement a redirect ot the newly created login page after the user has successfully registered on you site
+4. Implement a redirect ot the newly created login page after the user has successfully registered on your site

 #### BONUS CHALLENGE